Why Attapulgite clay?

 Attapulgite clay is one of the most versatile materials used across a range of industries.

-A naturally occurring mineral, comprising of magnesium-aluminum silicate, Attapulgite clay's attractiveness is its natural properties as a highly sought, cost-effective and greener industrial additive, that has sustainabile, circular economy potential.
+Attapulgite clay is a naturally occurring mineral.
+Attapulgite clay comprises of magnesium-aluminum silicate.
+Attapulgite clay's attractiveness is its natural properties as a highly sought, cost-effective and greener industrial additive, that has sustainable, circular economy potential.

 Attapulgite clay properties